kinseyda/divinimity/README.md

   Docker Hub instead of building the project.
 A github action builds and pushes the images to ghcr.io after every push to main.
-The action sets the appropriate environment variables for the backend and frontend, which are then passed to the containers at build time, so the `docker-compose.yml` file does not set the public URLs.
+The action sets the appropriate environment variables for the backend and frontend, which are then used as build arguments in the dockerfile at build time, so the `docker-compose.yml` file does not set the public URLs.
 This means that all images pulled from the registry will be built with the production environment variables baked in.
 - The `dev-docker-compose.yml` file is used for local development.
 It includes a volume for the frontend code, so changes are reflected and hot-reloaded in the browser immediately.